suninmine/vime/docs/docs/components/ui/icon.md

 ---
-title: vime-icon
+title: vm-icon
 sidebar_label: Icon
 ---

-import Tabs from '@theme/Tabs' import TabItem from '@theme/TabItem'
+> The implementation was inspired by [Shoelace](https://github.com/shoelace-style/shoelace), thanks Cory!

-Renders and displays an SVG icon.
-The SVG markup can be passed in directly or it can be loaded via a URL.
-It's preferrable to load a sprite via `vime-icons` and reference the icon using the `href` property.
+Loads and renders an SVG icon.
+The SVG can be loaded locally or through a CORS enabled endpoint.
+If you have registered an icon library, you can resolve the icon by name.

 <!-- Auto Generated Below -->